Google Nest Black Friday deals: Home Mini $19, more - 9to5Toys

 Walmart is also continuing its roster of Assistant device deals with the Google Nest Mini for $29.
 Find it at BuyDig as well with free shipping using code BDEXPRESS.
 Usually $49, this second-generation speaker was just released earlier this fall and is now down to the best price we’ve tracked.
 Compared to the $19 Home Mini, here we uncovered enhanced speakers and other upgrades in our review.

 Also available today is Google’s top-of-the-line Chromecast Ultra Streaming Media Player for $49 at Walmart and BuyDig.
 Usually you’d pay $69, with today’s offer saving you 29% and beating our previous mention by $6.
 With 4K support and Stadia support, this is a compelling option for bringing your TV into the Assistant ecosystem.
-You can also score the latest Chromecast for $25 at Walmart and BuyDig, down from $35.
+You can also score the latest Chromecast for $25 at Walmart, down from $35.
+Score Chromecast bundled with a Home Mini in Google’s Smart TV Kit for $35.
+Buying both would normally cost you $44 right now.

 Google’s new Nest Wifi System is also receiving its first discount, with the three-piece kit dropped to $289 from $349 at Walmart.
 You can also grab a single router for $149 (Reg. $169).